port-labs/port-docs/docs/guides-and-tutorials/enrich-services-using-gitops.md

 import FindCredentials from "/docs/build-your-software-catalog/custom-integration/api/\_template_docs/\_find_credentials_collapsed.mdx";
 import PortApiRegionTip from "/docs/generalTemplates/_port_region_parameter_explanation_template.md"

-# Let developers enrich services using Gitops
+# Enrich services using Gitops

 This guide takes 10 minutes to complete, and aims to demonstrate Port's flexibility when working with Gitops.